SyedIbrahimHamza/Login-System/README.md

 Login System

 A simple terminal-based Login System built with Python.
-The program provides a basic menu-driven interface that allows users to register with a username and password.
-It also validates the user's menu choice and prevents duplicate usernames.
+The program provides a basic menu-driven interface that allows users to register with a username and password and log in using their registered credentials.

+The program validates the user's menu choice, prevents duplicate usernames, stores user information in a Python dictionary, and verifies login credentials.

 What It Does